marcules/karma-remap-istanbul/README.md

 }
 ```

-You will need to either install `karma-coverage` and configure it as a preprocessor for your transpiled modules under test or instrument the modules under test as part of your build process.
-If the latter option is chosen, the coverage statistics will need to be stored at the `__coverage__` global variable (istanbul's default) or karma will not transmit them back to the runner.
+You will need to either install `karma-coverage` and configure it as a preprocessor for your transpiled modules under test or instrument the modules under test as part of your build process (i.e. via a tool like webpack and the `sourcemap-istanbul-instrumenter-loader`).
+If the latter option is chosen, the coverage statistics will need to be stored by the build tool on the `__coverage__` global variable (istanbul's default) or karma will not transmit the coverage back to the runner.
+For a full e2e example please [look here](https://github.com/marcules/karma-remap-istanbul/tree/master/examples/webpack).